David Stanbury (Senate member)

-Life-long co-operator – member since age 18.
+Lifelong co-operator – Co-op member since age 18.
 Working class background.
 Educated at state schools and Oxford University (MA).
-8 years a County Councillor, in both Staffordshire (youngest member) and Devon, where Chair of 36 member SDP/Liberal Alliance group.
-SDP Parliamentary candidate twice.
+8 years a County Councillor, in both Staffordshire (youngest member) and Devon, where I was the Chair of 36 member SDP/Liberal Alliance group.
+SDP parliamentary candidate twice.
 Former magistrate in Plymouth.
 Former Stafford and Stone Co-operative Society Director.
 Extensive business experience.
-Worked for multi-nationals and for last 21 years before retirement ran a successful not for profit trust (c 15 staff).
-Member of South Devon Area committee for 4 years.
+Worked for multi-nationals and for last 21 years before retirement ran a successful not-for-profit trust (c15 staff).
 Regular charity volunteer.
 Member of Salvation Army.
-All Co-operative Group fees donated to charities.
+Members' Council pay donated to charities.

-Retired council worker, former Director, stocktaker, and Pension Fund Trustee of Plymouth Co-op.
-Graduate University Wales and Ruskin College in Oxford.
-Working member of Hope Credit Union, for 15 years.
-Society member since 1974 and very active in the old Plymouth Society.
+Retired council worker, former director, stocktaker, and pension fund trustee of Plymouth Co-op.
+Graduate of the University of Wales and Ruskin College in Oxford.
+Working member of Hope Credit Union for 15 years.
+Co-op member since 1974 and very active in the old Plymouth Society.
 Member of the National Progressive Federation.

 Carer/ County Councillor

-I have been involved with Co-ops for over thirty years.
-I have founded co-ops, sat on Boards of Directors for a number of co-ops, and recently I was elected to the National Members Council.
-I see my role on the council is to represent members who elected me.
-To be the voice of the local member at a national meetings.
-To push for the Co-op to become a truly inspirational place to shop and work.
-I report back to members on my activities on my blog which can be found at email@example.com.
+I have been involved with co-ops for over 30 years.
+I have founded co-ops, sat on boards of directors for a number of co-ops, and have been elected to the Members' Council for the Co-op.
+I see my role on the Council as representing members who elected me and being the voice of the local member at our meetings.
+I want to push for the Co-op to become a truly inspirational place to shop and work.
+I report back to members on my activities on my blog, which can be found at firstname.lastname@example.org.
 Please get in touch.
-Many thanks Michael

-I am originally from Venezuela, where I trained as a journalist, on coming to this country I immediately became a member of the Co-op because I was attracted to the Values and Principles of this great movement.
-I was a member of the Kennet and Avon Area Committee and am proud to have been part of the great tradition of Bristol Co-operators who have fought for our Values and Principles, especially when our democracy has been under threat.
-I stood for the National Members Council to be a voice for members and to defend and improve Co-operative democracy.
+I am originally from Venezuela, where I trained as a journalist.
+On coming to the UK, I immediately became a member of the Co-op because I was attracted to the values and principles of this great movement.
+I am proud to have been part of the great tradition of Bristol co-operators who have fought for our way of doing business, especially when our democracy has been under threat.
+I stood for the Members' Council to be a voice for members and to defend and improve co-operative democracy.

-My name is Scott Allen and I have worked in the co-operative food store side of the business for the last 17 years.
+My name is Scott Allen and I have worked for Co-op Food for the last 17 years.
 I am very passionate about our Society and see how decisions impact both customers & colleagues on a daily basis.
 I feel colleagues voices are often ignored and intend to continue putting our point across.

-I grew up in Gloucestershire in a working class family, before moving to Cornwall twenty six years ago.
+I grew up in Gloucestershire in a working class family, before moving to Cornwall 26 years ago.
 I am married with six children and six grandchildren and hold very strong family values.

-I have worked for my local Co op for almost eleven years, currently running the In-Store Bakery.
-I have been an Usdaw representative for eighteen months and store Community Champion for nearly twelve months.
+I have worked for my local Co-op for almost eleven years, currently running the in-store bakery.
+I have been an USDAW representative for 18 months and store Community Champion for nearly 12 months.
 My passion is to help my local community.